parrt/cs652/labs/trans.md

 ## Buffering output elements

-As we discussed in class, syntax directed translators are very inflexible and tie the order of the output to the order of the input.
+As we discussed in class, syntax-directed translators are very inflexible and tie the order of the output to the order of the input.
 To decouple that order, we must buffer the output and then emit in the appropriate order later.
 Order does not matter here, but I want to reinforce this point.

 Alter the `Gen` listener so that it adds the output strings to a field: